bbfrederick/rapidtide/docs/index.rst

 	::

 		usage: rapidtide2 fmrifilename outputname
-		[-r LAGMIN,LAGMAX] [-s SIGMALIMIT] [-a] [--nowindow] [--phat] [--liang] [--eckart] [-f GAUSSSIGMA] [-O oversampfac] [-t TRvalue] [-d] [-b] [-V] [-L] [-R] [-C] [-F LOWERFREQ,UPPERFREQ[,LOWERSTOP,UPPERSTOP]] [-o OFFSETTIME] [-T] [-p] [-P] [-A ORDER] [-B] [-h HISTLEN] [-i INTERPTYPE] [-I] [-Z DELAYTIME] [-N NREPS] --numskip=SKIP[--refineweighting=TYPE] [--refinepasses=PASSES] [--excludemask=MASK] [--includemask=MASK] [--lagminthresh=MIN] [--lagmaxthresh=MAX] [--ampthresh=AMP] [--corrmaskthresh=PCT][--sigmathresh=SIGMA] [--refineoffset] [--pca] [--ica] [--nodispersioncalc] [--refineupperlag] [--refinelowerlag][--tmask=MASKFILE] [--limitoutput] [--timerange=START,END] [--skipsighistfit] [--accheck] [--acfix][--numskip=SKIP] [--slicetimes=FILE] [--glmsourcefile=FILE] [--regressorfreq=FREQ] [--regressortstep=TSTEP][--regressor=FILENAME] [--regressorstart=STARTTIME] [--usesp] [--maxfittype=FITTYPE
+		[-r LAGMIN,LAGMAX] [-s SIGMALIMIT] [-a] [--nowindow] [--phat] [--liang] [--eckart] [-f GAUSSSIGMA] [-O oversampfac] [-t TRvalue] [-d] [-b] [-V] [-L] [-R] [-C] [-F LOWERFREQ,UPPERFREQ[,LOWERSTOP,UPPERSTOP]] [-o OFFSETTIME] [-T] [-p] [-P] [-A ORDER] [-B] [-h HISTLEN] [-i INTERPTYPE] [-I] [-Z DELAYTIME] [-N NREPS] --numskip=SKIP[--refineweighting=TYPE] [--refinepasses=PASSES] [--excludemask=MASK] [--includemask=MASK] [--lagminthresh=MIN] [--lagmaxthresh=MAX] [--ampthresh=AMP] [--corrmaskthresh=PCT][--sigmathresh=SIGMA] [--refineoffset] [--pca] [--ica] [--psdfilter] [--dispersioncalc] [--refineupperlag] [--refinelowerlag][--tmask=MASKFILE] [--limitoutput] [--timerange=START,END] [--skipsighistfit] [--accheck] [--acfix][--numskip=SKIP] [--slicetimes=FILE] [--glmsourcefile=FILE] [--regressorfreq=FREQ] [--regressortstep=TSTEP][--regressor=FILENAME] [--regressorstart=STARTTIME] [--usesp] [--maxfittype=FITTYPE] [--multiproc]

 		Required arguments:
 		    fmrifilename             - The BOLD fmri file
 		    outputname               - The root name for the output files

 		Preprocessing options:
 		    -t TRvalue               - Override the TR in the fMRI file with the value TRvalue
 		    -a                       - Disable antialiasing filter
 		    --nodetrend              - Disable linear trend removal
 		    -I                       - Invert the sign of the regressor before processing -i                       - Use specified interpolation type (options are 'cubic', 'quadratic', and 'univariate (default)')
 		    -o                       - Apply an offset OFFSETTIME to the lag regressors -b                       - Use butterworth filter for band splitting instead of trapezoidal FFT filter
 		    -F                       - Filter data and regressors from LOWERFREQ to UPPERFREQ.
 					       LOWERSTOP and UPPERSTOP can be specified, or will be calculated automatically
 		    -V                       - Filter data and regressors to VLF band -L                       - Filter data and regressors to LFO band -R                       - Filter data and regressors to respiratory band -C                       - Filter data and regressors to cardiac band -N                       - Estimate significance threshold by running NREPS null correlations (default is 10000, set to 0 to disable) --skipsighistfit         - Do not fit significance histogram with a Johnson SB function --nowindow               - Disable precorrelation windowing
 		    -f GAUSSSIGMA            - Spatially filter fMRI data prior to analysis using GAUSSSIGMA in mm
 		    -M                       - Generate a global mean regressor and use that as the reference regressor
 		    -m                       - Mean scale regressors during global mean estimation --slicetimes=FILE        - Apply offset times from FILE to each slice in the dataset --numskip=SKIP           - SKIP tr's were previously deleted during preprocessing (default is 0)

 		Correlation options:
 		    -O OVERSAMPFAC           - Oversample the fMRI data by the following integral factor (default is 2)
 		    --regressor=FILENAME     - Read probe regressor from file FILENAME (if none specified, generate and use global regressor)
 		    --regressorfreq=FREQ     - Probe regressor in file has sample frequency FREQ (default is 1/tr) NB: --regressorfreq and --regressortstep are two ways to specify the same thing --regressortstep=TSTEP   - Probe regressor in file has sample time step TSTEP (default is tr) NB: --regressorfreq and --regressortstep are two ways to specify the same thing --regressorstart=START   - The time delay in seconds into the regressor file, corresponding in the first TR of the fmri file (default is 0.0) --phat                   - Use generalized cross-correlation with phase alignment transform (PHAT) instead of correlation
 		    --liang                  - Use generalized cross-correlation with Liang weighting function (Liang, et al, doi:10.1109/IMCCC.2015.283)
 		    --eckart                 - Use generalized cross-correlation with Eckart weighting function --corrmaskthresh=PCT     - Do correlations in voxels where the mean exceeeds this percentage of the robust max (default is 1.0) --accheck                - Check for periodic components that corrupt the autocorrelation

 		Correlation fitting options:
 		    -Z DELAYTIME             - Don't fit the delay time - set it to DELAYTIME seconds for all voxels
 		    -r LAGMIN,LAGMAX         - Limit fit to a range of lags from LAGMIN to LAGMAX -s SIGMALIMIT            - Reject lag fits with linewidth wider than SIGMALIMIT -B                       - Bipolar mode - match peak correlation ignoring sign --nofitfilt              - Do not zero out peak fit values if fit fails --maxfittype=FITTYPE     - Method for fitting the correlation peak (default is 'gauss').
 					       'quad' uses a quadratic fit.
 Faster but not as well tested

 		Regressor refinement options:
 		    --refineweighting=TYPE   - Apply TYPE weighting to each timecourse prior to refinement (valid weightings are 'None',
 					       'R', 'R2' (default)
 		    --refinepasses=PASSES    - Set the number of refinement passes to PASSES (default is 1)
 		    --includemask=MASK       - Only use voxels in NAME for global regressor generation and regressor refinement
 		    --excludemask=MASK       - Do not use voxels in NAME for global regressor generation and regressor refinement
-			--lagminthresh=MIN       - For refinement, exclude voxels with delays less than MIN (default is 1.5s)
+		    --lagminthresh=MIN       - For refinement, exclude voxels with delays less than MIN (default is 0.5s)
-			--lagmaxthresh=MAX       - For refinement, exclude voxels with delays greater than MAX (default is 1000s)
+		    --lagmaxthresh=MAX       - For refinement, exclude voxels with delays greater than MAX (default is 5s)
 		    --ampthresh=AMP          - For refinement, exclude voxels with correlation coefficients less than AMP (default is 0.3) --sigmathresh=SIGMA      - For refinement, exclude voxels with widths greater than SIGMA (default is 100s)
 		    --refineoffset           - Adjust offset time during refinement to bring peak delay to zero
 		    --refineupperlag         - Only use positive lags for regressor refinement --refinelowerlag         - Only use negative lags for regressor refinement --pca                    - Use pca to derive refined regressor (default is averaging)
 		    --ica                    - Use ica to derive refined regressor (default is averaging)
-			--nodispersioncalc       - Disable dispersion calculation during refinement
+		    --psdfilter              - Apply a PSD weighted Wiener filter to shifted timecourses prior to refinement

 		Output options:
 		    --limitoutput            - Don't save some of the large and rarely used files -T                       - Save a table of lagtimes used -h HISTLEN               - Change the histogram length to HISTLEN (default is 100)
 		    --timerange=START,END    - Limit analysis to data between timepoints START and END in the fmri file
 		    --glmsourcefile=FILE     - Regress delayed regressors out of FILE instead of the initial fmri file used to estimate delays --noglm                  - Turn off GLM filtering to remove delayed regressor from each voxel (disables output of fitNorm)

 		Miscellaneous options:
-			--usesp                  - Use single precision for internal calculations (may be useful when RAM is limited)
+		    --wiener                 - Perform Wiener deconvolution to get voxel transfer functions --usesp                  - Use single precision for internal calculations (may be useful when RAM is limited)
 		    -c                       - Data file is a converted CIFTI -S                       - Simulate a run - just report command line options -d                       - Display plots of interesting timecourses --nonumba                - Disable jit compilation with numba --memprofile             - Enable memory profiling for debugging - warning: this slows things down a lot.
+		    --multiproc              - Enable multiprocessing versions of key subroutines.
+This speeds things up dramatically.
+Almost certainly will NOT work on Windows (due to different forking behavior).

 		Experimental options (not fully tested, may not work):
-			--acfix                  - Remove periodic components that corrupt the autocorrelation (enables --accheck).
+		    --dispersioncalc         - Generate extra data during refinement to allow calculation of dispersion --acfix                  - Remove periodic components that corrupt the autocorrelation (enables --accheck).
 Experimental.
 		    --tmask=MASKFILE         - Only correlate during epochs specified in MASKFILE (NB: each line of MASKFILE contains the time and duration of an epoch to include -p                       - Prewhiten and refit data
 		    -P                       - Save prewhitened data (turns prewhitening on) -A, --AR                 - Set AR model order to ORDER (default is 1)

 	These options are somewhat self-explanatory.
 I will be expanding this section of the manual going forward, but I want to put something here to get this out here.